CorrelAid/gender-equality-and-mobility/README.md

 - Can we reproduce the results on gender differences from other studies?
 - Do we find additional differences with an exploratory analysis?
-- How large is the effect and how much of the difference can actually be explained by gender - or other socioeconomic factors (e.g. children, age, education, type of employment - part-time, type of job, distance to workplace)?
 - Can we find evidence that the existing public transport network is more efficient for one gender group?

 ## Getting started: